 Question: Why is my period 2 days late?

-However, it could be due to pregnancy.
+However, it could also be due to pregnancy.
 Do you feel pregnant with symptoms like breast pain, breast swelling, nausea and body weakness?
 Are you worried your 2 days late period may be due to pregnancy?

 This article explains why your period is late and the best time to take a pregnancy test.